 1. BitTorrent vs. uTorrent: Differences in History.

-In 2001, Bram Cohen created the popular BitTorrent protocol along with its first client with the same name.
+In 2001, Bram Cohen created the popular BitTorrent protocol and its first client with the same name.
 BitTorrent (torrent downloader) was the first torrent client developed purposefully for the BitTorrent protocol.
 The BitTorrent client is also referred to as the BitTorrent Mainline.
-The last version of the original BitTorrent was BitTorrent 5.30 (which was free and open-source).
+The last version of the original BitTorrent was BitTorrent 5.30 (free and open-source).

 Below is a snapshot (thanks to Wayback Machine) of the BitTorrent homepage during the 4.2.0 release (prior to 6.0).